ebullient/ttrpg-convert-cli/README.md

     git clone --depth 1 https://github.com/Pf2eToolsOrg/Pf2eTools.git
     ```

 2. Invoke the CLI.
-In this first example, let's generate indexes and use only SRD content (using the alias set up when [installing the cli](#install-the-ttrpg-convert-cli)):
+In this first example, let's generate indexes and use only SRD content (using the alias set up when [installing the cli](#install-the-ttrpg-convert-cli):

     ```shell
     ttrpg-convert \